Hanns Hörbiger: Early life

 The company developed rapidly under Alfred Hörbiger’s management: a production facility was taken into service in Vienna and an affiliated company was set up in Düsseldorf.
 Hörbiger expanded into England and concluded numerous licensing agreements with leading manufacturers of piston blowers, compressors and ships’ Diesel engines in Europe and North America.

 The success was driven by originality and inventive genius.
 The disk valve became more sophisticated: Hörbiger developed highlift or high-pressure valves, compressor control systems and damper plates.
 By 1937, 98% of production was destined for export.
 The name Hörbiger had become a dependable trademark in valve and control technology for compressors.
-As of 2017, the engineering company founded by Hanns Hörbiger still exists as HOERBIGER and is a major supplier of compression technology.
+As of 2017, the engineering company founded by Hanns Hörbiger still exists as Hoerbiger and is a major supplier of compression technology.

 Welteislehre

 Hörbiger is nowadays chiefly remembered for his Welteislehre ("World Ice Doctrine"), which he first put forward in the 1913 book, Wirbelstürme, Wetterstürze, Hagelkatastrophen und Marskanal-Verdoppelungen, written in collaboration with amateur astronomer Philipp Fauth.
+According to this theory, ice comprised most of the matter of the universe.
 Hörbiger's theories were later popularized by H.S.
 Bellamy, and influenced Hans Robert Scultetus, head of the Pflegestätte für Wetterkunde (Meteorology Section) of the SS-Ahnenerbe, who believed that Welteislehre could be used to provide accurate long-range weather forecasts.

 Occidental

 Hörbiger was an early supporter and financial backer of the planned language Occidental, now officially known as Interlingue.
 His financial support was instrumental in allowing Occidental's main publication Cosmoglotta to "gain a circle of readers despite the economic crisis" during the period when its redactorial office was located in Vienna.
+His sons Hans Robert Hörbiger and Alfred also contributed to Cosmoglotta and were Occidentalists.

 Family

-Two of Hörbiger's sons, Paul and Attila, were matineé idols in the interwar years, and Paul Hörbiger's granddaughter Mavie Hörbiger also went on to become a celebrated actress.
+Two of Hörbiger's sons, Paul and Attila, were matinée idols in the interwar years, and Paul Hörbiger's granddaughter Mavie Hörbiger also went on to become a celebrated actress.
 His two other sons devoted themselves to promoting their father's theory.
 Best known of the present Hörbiger generations is Attila's daughter Christiane.

 Honors

 The Deslandres crater on the Moon was designated Hörbiger by Philipp Fauth on his private lunar chart; it subsequently received the official name of Deslandres, following a 1942 suggestion by E. M. Antoniadi in 1942, which was approved at the International Astronomical Union's 1948 General Assembly.
 The name Hörbiger is still seen on the Hallwag moonmap made by Hans Schwarzenbach.
+There exists a stamp depicting him.